CVE-2026-36828

 Executive summary

-A critical command injection vulnerability in the Panabit PAP-XM320 appliance allows unauthenticated attackers to execute arbitrary system commands, posing a severe threat to network infrastructure.
+A critical command injection vulnerability in Panabit PAP-XM320 allows authenticated attackers to achieve total system compromise.

 Vulnerability